-If the IMV passes an attribute value that is not valid for the specified attribute, the TNCS MAY return the TNC_RESULT_INVALID_PARAMETER result code to indicate that the attribute value is not valid.
-The TNCS MAY also forgo checking the validity of the attribute value and return the TNC_RESULT_SUCCESS result code but later ignore the attribute value that has been set.
+If the IMV passes an attribute value that is not valid for the specified attribute, the TNCS MAY return the TNC\RESULT\INVALID\PARAMETER result code to indicate that the attribute value is not valid.
+The TNCS MAY also forgo checking the validity of the attribute value and return the TNC RESULT SUCCESS result code but later ignore the attribute value that has been set.

-Input Parameter Description imvID IMV ID assigned by TNCS connectionID Network connection ID for which an attribute value is to be set (or TNC_CONNECTIONID_ANY to set an attribute value for the TNCS as a whole) attributeID Attribute ID for attribute to be set bufferLength Length in bytes of attribute value buffer Attribute value to set
+Input Parameter Description imvID IMV ID assigned by TNCS connectionID Network connection ID for which an attribute value is to be set (or TNC_CONNECTIONID_ANY to set an attribute value for the TNCS as a whole) attributeID Attribute ID for attribute to be set bufferLength Length in bytes of attribute value Buffer Attribute value to set

 Result Code Condition

 TNC_RESULT_SUCCESS Success

 TNC_RESULT_NOT_INITIALIZED TNC_IMV_Initialize has not been called

 TNC_RESULT_INVALID_PARAMETER Invalid function parameter

 TNC_RESULT_OTHER Unspecified non-fatal error

 TNC_RESULT_FATAL Unspecified fatal error

+Other result codes Other non-fatal error